 It’s likely to be cold at night.
 Fires are a great way to keep warm, but please follow these guidelines:

 - No Open Fires, all fires must be contained, e.g. in a Burn Barrel

 - No fires in the forest

-- Fire must not be directly on the ground (acceptable platforms include: pad of dirt/gravel, barrel on legs or bricks, portable fireplace, metal sheet on bricks, etc)
+- Fire must not be directly on the ground (acceptable platforms include: pad of dirt/gravel, a barrel on legs or bricks, portable fireplace, a metal sheet on bricks, etc)